sass/sass/accepted/more-math-functions.md

 ### `hypot()`

 ```
-hypot($arguments...)
+hypot($numbers...)
 ```

-* If all arguments are not compatible with each other, throw an error.
+* If all numbers are not compatible with each other, throw an error.
-* If some arguments have units and some do not, throw an error.
+* If some numbers have units and some do not, throw an error.
-* If all arguments are unitless, the return value is unitless.
+* If all numbers are unitless, the return value is unitless.
-* Otherwise, the return value takes the unit of the leftmost argument.
+* Otherwise, the return value takes the unit of the leftmost number.
-* If any argument equals `Infinity` or `-Infinity`, return `Infinity`.
+* If any number equals `Infinity` or `-Infinity`, return `Infinity`.
-* Return the square root of the sum of the squares of each argument.
+* Return the square root of the sum of the squares of each number.

 ### Exponentiation